Home Pauline's Pages Howto Articles Uniquely NZ Small Firms Search

 Completing the PT3

 The first part seen by the student is the PT3.
 So it is important that it gives the right impact.
-Scores are added automatically, so the only work for the tutor is in the writing of comments.
 I try and use a "sandwich" approach: begin with positive comments on the strong points of the TMA indicating, emphasizing and building upon its strengths; follow with constructive criticism if required, giving examples of areas for improvement and how to achieve this and round off on a high note of achievement.
 There is a lot of scope for really extensive comments from the tutor, but it is best limit comments so that they would fit on a normal paper PT3.
 Sometimes I add comments to the PT3 as I work through each question, but usually I write PT3 comments at the very end although this is slower because it involves re-reading the solutions.
 One benefit of the electronic TMA is that it is possible to build a collection of appropriate paragraphs, and cut and paste relevant ones onto each PT3.
 But there should still be personalised text too.

 11. Returning the ETMAs

 As implied earlier we like to mark in batches and return in batches once one is sure that the marking is uniform.
-The new Marking Tool 2000 makes this very easy to do and adds the PT3s and Zips everything up together to send.
+The new Marking Tool makes this very easy to do and adds the PT3s and Zips everything up together to send.
 You only need Winzip to check or extract marked scripts at a later stage.
-We have seen no problems with the new tool and temporary files like the old tool had with .PPF files.
+We have seen no problems with the new tool.

 APPENDIX 1 - Advice on Layout to aid marking and feedback to Students